Measuring a Used Saddle

 Trail Fenders: Have a 1.5” Biothane neck that connects the fender to the stirrup and are adjusted with easy-to-use roller buckles.

-Traditional Fenders: Have a 2.5” leather neck that
+Traditional Fenders: Have a 2.5” leather neck.

 Need Help with a New Saddle?